dylanpieper/episodes/README.md

   arrange(client_id, episode_id, segment_id)
 ```

+An additional status for **ongoing** episodes is included for the segmentation of episodes by changes in the covariates.

 ### Analyzing continuation (i.e., retention)

 The `split_episode()` function helps analyze whether episodes continue past specific time thresholds: